 Australia has traditionally been wary of mixing religion and politics.
 Most Australians aspire to a secular system of government, one which leaves behind the religious disputes that have plagued Europe in the past and continue to cause division in the US and elsewhere.

 Unlike the UK and many European countries, Australia has no established church; unlike the US, there has been little pressure on political candidates to profess their religious credentials.
-The number of Australians explicitly rejecting religious affiliation has grown from just 4% in 1901 to nearly a third (30%) in 2016.
+The number of Australians explicitly rejecting religious affiliation has grown from just 4% in 1901 to nearly 40% in 2021.

-Nevertheless, Australia has sometimes been troubled by sectarian strife, and in particular, animosity between Catholics and Protestants.
+Nevertheless, Australia has sometimes been troubled by sectarian strife, particularly animosity between Catholics and Protestants.
 This enmity came to a head in the 1950s with a campaign against communist influence in the trade union movement, masterminded by Catholic layman B. A. Santamaria, and sponsored by the powerful Catholic Archbishop Daniel Mannix.

 This campaign led to a split in the Australian Labor Party (ALP), and the infamous Democratic Labor Party was formed, basically a front for the Catholic Church.